 The most common behavior problems associated with fear of loud noises are destruction and escaping.
-When your dog becomes frightened, she tries to reduce her fear.
-She may try to escape to a place where the sounds of thunder or firecrackers are less intense.
-If, by leaving the yard or going into a certain room or area of the house, she feels less afraid then the escape or destructive behavior is reinforced because it successfully lessens her fear.
+When your dog becomes frightened, they try to reduce their anxiety.
+They may try to escape to a place where the sounds of thunder or firecrackers are less intense.
+Suppose they feel less afraid by leaving the yard or going into a particular room or area of the house.
+In that case, the escape or destructive behavior is reinforced because it successfully lessens her fear.
 For some dogs, just the activity or physical exertion associated with one of these behaviors may be an outlet for their anxiety.
-Unfortunately, escape and/or destructive behavior can be a problem for you and could also result in physical injury to your dog.
+Unfortunately, escape and destructive behavior can be a problem for you and could result in your dog’s physical injury.

 Things that are present in the environment whenever your dog hears the startling noise can, from her viewpoint, become associated with the frightening sound.
-Over a period of time, she may become afraid of other things in the environment that she associates with the noise that frightens her.
-For example, dogs who are afraid of thunder may later become afraid of the wind, dark clouds, and flashes of light that often precede the sound of thunder.
-Dogs who are afraid of firecrackers may become afraid of the children who have the firecrackers or may become afraid to go in the backyard, if that is where they usually hear the noise.
+Over a while, she may become afraid of other things in the environment that she associates with the noise that frightens her.
+For example, dogs who are so scared of thunder may later become afraid of the wind, dark clouds, and flashes of light that often precede the sound of thunder.
+Dogs fearful of firecrackers may become frightened of the children who have the firecrackers or may become afraid to go in the backyard if that is where they usually hear the noise.

 What you can do to help

-Try to create a safe place for your dog to go to when she hears the noises that frighten her.
-But remember, this must be a safe location from her perspective not yours.
-Pay attention to where she goes, or tries to go, when she is frightened, and if at all possible, give her access to that place.
-If she is trying to get inside the house then consider installing a dog door.
-If she is trying to get under your bed then give her access to your bedroom.
+Try to create a safe place for your dog to go when she hears the noises that frighten her.
+But remember, this must be a safe location from her perspective, not yours.
+Pay attention to where she goes or tries to go when she is frightened, and if at all possible, give her access to that place.
+If she is trying to get inside the house, consider installing a dog door.
+If she is trying to get under your bed, give her access to your bedroom.

 Distract your dog

 This method works best when your dog is just beginning to get anxious.
-Encourage her to engage in any activity that captures her attention and distracts her from behaving fearfully.
-Start when she first alerts you to the noise and is not yet showing a lot of fearful behavior but is only watchful.
-Immediately try to interest her in doing something that she really enjoys.
+Encourage your dog to engage in any activity that captures their attention and distracts them from behaving fearfully.
+Start when she first alerts you to the noise and does not show a lot of fearful behavior but is only watchful.
+Immediately try to interest her in doing something that she enjoys.
 Get out the tennis ball and play fetch (in an escape-proof area) or practice some commands that she knows.
-Give her a lot of praise and treats for paying attention to the game or the commands.
-As the storm or other noise builds, you may not be able to keep her attention on the activity but it might delay the start of the fearful behavior for longer and longer each time you do it.
-If you cannot keep her attention and she begins acting afraid, stop the process.
-If you continue you may inadvertently reinforce her fearful behavior.
+Please give her a lot of praise and treats for paying attention to the game or the commands.
+As the storm or other noise builds, you may not be able to keep her attention on the activity, but it might delay the start of the fearful behavior for longer and longer each time you do it.
+Stop the process if you cannot keep her attention, and she begins acting afraid.
+If you continue, you may inadvertently reinforce her fearful behavior.

 Behavior modification techniques are often successful in reducing fears and phobias.
-The appropriate techniques are called “counter-conditioning” and “desensitization.”
+The appropriate methods are called “counter-conditioning” and “desensitization.”
 This means to condition or teach your dog to respond in non-fearful ways to sounds and other stimuli that have previously frightened her.
-These techniques must be implemented very gradually.
-Begin by exposing your dog to an intensity level of noise that does not frighten her and pair it with something pleasant like a treat or a fun game.
-Gradually increase the volume as you continue to offer her something pleasant.
-Through this process, she will come to associate “good things” with the previously feared sound.
+It would be best if you implemented these techniques very gradually.
+Begin by exposing your dog to an intensity level of noise that does not scare her and pair it with something pleasant like a treat or a fun game.
+Gradually increase the volume as you continue to offer her something satisfying.
+Through this process, she will associate “good things” with the previously feared sound.

 - Make a tape with firecracker noises on it.

 - Play the tape at such a low volume that your dog does not respond fearfully.
-While the tape is playing feed her dinner, give her a treat, or play her favorite game.
+While the tape is playing, feed her dinner, please give her a treat, or play her favorite game.

-- In your next session, play the tape a little louder while you feed her or play her favorite game.
+- In your next session, play the tape a little louder while feeding her or playing her favorite game.

-- Continue increasing the volume through many sessions over a period of several weeks or months.
-If at any time while the tape is playing she displays fearful behavior at any time while the tape is playing, STOP.
+- Continue increasing the volume through many sessions over several weeks or months.
+If the tape is playing, she displays fearful behavior at times while the tape is playing.
+STOP.
 Begin your next session at a lower volume — one that does not produce anxiety — and proceed more slowly.

-If these techniques are not used correctly, they will not be successful and can even make the problem worse.
+If these techniques are not used correctly, they will not be successful and worsen.

-For some fears, it can be difficult to recreate the fear stimulus.
-For example, thunder is accompanied by lightning, rain, and changes in barometric pressure and your dog’s fearful response may be to the combination of these things and not just the thunder.
-You may need professional assistance to create and implement this kind of behavior modification program.
+For some fears, it can be challenging to recreate the fear stimulus.
+For example, thunder is accompanied by lightning, rain, and changes in barometric pressure, and your dog’s fearful response may be to the combination of these things and not just the thunder.
+You may need professional assistance to create and implement this behavior modification program.

-Medication may be available which can make your dog less anxious for short time periods.
-Your veterinarian is the only person who is licensed and qualified to prescribe medication for your dog.
+Medication may be available, making your dog less anxious for short periods.
+Your veterinarian is the only licensed and qualified to prescribe medication for your dog.
 Do not attempt to give your dog any over-the-counter or prescription medication without consulting your veterinarian.
-Animals do not respond to drugs the same way people do and a medication that may be safe for humans could be fatal to your dog.
-Drug therapy alone will not reduce fears and phobias permanently, but in extreme cases, behavior modification and medication used together might be the best approach.
+Animals do not respond to drugs the same way people do, and a medication that may be safe for humans could be fatal to your dog.
+Drug therapy alone will not reduce fears and phobias permanently, but behavior modification and medication used together might be the best approach in extreme cases.

-- Do not attempt to reassure your dog when she is afraid.
+- Please do not attempt to reassure your dog when she is afraid.
 This may only reinforce her fearful behavior.
-If you pet, soothe, or give treats to her when she is behaving fearfully, she may interpret this as a reward for her fearful behavior.
-Instead, try to behave normally, as if you do not notice her fearfulness.
+If your pet soothes or gives treats to her when she is behaving fearfully, she may interpret this as a reward for her fearful behavior.
+Instead, try to act normally, as if you do not notice her fearfulness.